 METROMEX showed how a metropolitan city like St. Louis inadvertently changed its temperature, humidity and precipitation.
 This has become known as the heat island effect.

-For NHRE, Berry convened a panel of the best statisticians in America to review the statistical problems to determine whether cloud seeding caused the predicted modification.
-These eminent statisticians, mostly from the University of California, concluded this statistical problem was the most difficult statistical problem they had encountered.
+In 1974, Berry convened a panel of the best statisticians in America to review the statistical problems to determine whether cloud seeding caused the predicted modification.
+These eminent statisticians concluded this statistical problem was the most difficult statistical problem they had encountered.

 This problem allowed experimenters to repeat their experiments and do double-blind studies.
 Yet, the experts concluded this problem is the most difficult statistical problem in the world, mainly because no one cloud is the same as another cloud.